coderamen666/srd-v3.5-md/spells/spells-m-o.md

 activity (such as a bar on a door or a lock on a chest), the spell fails.
 In addition, the spell can only open and close things weighing 30 pounds or less.
-Thus, doors, chests, and similar objects sized for enormous creatures may be beyond this spell's ability to affect.
+Thus, doors, chests, and similar objects sized for enormous creatures may be beyond this spell’s ability to affect.

 *Focus:* A brass key.

-## Order's Wrath
+## Order’s Wrath

 -   Evocation \[Lawful\]
 -   **Level:** Law 4